sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 ```

 The biggest difference between LinkedIn login and e.g. Facebook login
-which hass first class support in Flex is that we need to use
+which has first-class support in Flex is that we need to use
 _createIdToken_ helper function to create the id token from the
 information we fetched from LinkedIn.
 This new id token is then passed
 forward to Flex as _idpToken_ parameter.